-Effective April 2020, the NCORR programs generally no longer provide for the rehabilitation and elevation of properties and will instead provide reconstruction including elevation.
+Effective April 2020, the ReBuild NC program generally no longer provides for the rehabilitation and elevation of properties but will provide reconstruction including elevation instead.
 This form of reconstruction has been determined to be more cost effective than the rehabilitation and elevation of damaged structures and is also more effective as a mitigation measure.

-Accordingly, NCORR programs will not rehabilitate property in DRRAs that require elevation but will, however, perform reconstruction, which includes elevation if the applicant participates in the ReBuild NC Homeowner Recovery Program and is determined eligible.
-5 Because properties in DRRAs would require elevation to reduce the risk of future storm damage, properties in DRRAs are not suitable for rehabilitation, although the property may be purchased under the Strategic Buyout Program or reconstructed and elevated in the Homeowner Recovery Program.
+Accordingly, ReBuild NC programs will not rehabilitate property in DRRAs that require elevation but will, however, perform reconstruction, which includes elevation if the applicant participates in the ReBuild NC Homeowner Recovery Program and is determined eligible.
+Because properties in DRRAs would require elevation to reduce the risk of future storm damage, properties in DRRAs are not suitable for rehabilitation, although the property may be purchased under the Strategic Buyout Program or reconstructed and elevated in the Homeowner Recovery Program.